xmartlabs/xmartlabs.github.io/_posts/2020-06-01-how-to-speed-up-inference-in-your-deep-learning-model.md

 In particular, we'd advise you to implement them in the order we also listed them in, because any coding we do to implement model quantization and automatic mixed-precision is of great value to any further changes we make on our model.

 We hope that this article was of value to you, either by giving you guidance on an issue you're currently facing or by arming you with our knowledge should the need arise for it!

+**Let us know if you have an approach to speed up your model's inference not covered in this blogpost...
+Have any question about model's inference speed optimization?
+We'd be happy to answer those in the comments if we can.**